thediveo/linuxns_rel/README.md

 > **NOTE:** Python 3.6+ supported only

-This Python package allows discovering the following Linux Kernel namespace relationships and properties:
+This Python 3 package allows discovering the following Linux Kernel namespace relationships and properties, without having to delve into `ioctl()` hell:

 - the _owning_ user namespace of another Linux kernel namespace.
 - the _parent_ namespace of either a user or a PID namespace.